What has been done will be done again, there is nothing new under the sun.

 I was obviously forming a bubble of exclusivity, for whenever an author inserted a quotation by Dostoevsky, I mentally responded, “Hey, wait a minute, he’s my guy to quote!”

 My eyes even rolled when reading passages with tapestry and silhouette, so cliché since I had used them twenty years prior.
-(Please note my stitch-worked design was more distinctive, then say, Carole King’s tapestry.
+(Please note my stitch-worked design was more distinctive, then say, Carole King’s Tapestry.
 Hardly.)

 I even wondered if a horde of wordsmiths hit jackpot in the university library where my Shaping Fate master’s thesis hides.
 How else could they have replicated my same (profound?) expressions?

-Expand Your Thoughts & Grow Your Mind as a Result
+Suggestions to Expand Your Thoughts & Grow Your Mind as a Result

 Never confine yourself to arm’s reach and what’s within sight.
 Since I can’t see past my arm’s length (even with my contacts or glasses on) I’d be living in a pretty small world if that’s where I abided.
 Stretch, look over the horizon.